Bricks to Clicks: Chapter Eight Summary

 SEO Analytics: Early on, many of our customers told us that SEO platforms are onerous, providing an overwhelming dataset that produces excessive information with too little insight.
 Our SEO view shows which pages have the most room for improvement, directing sellers and brands to which keywords are performing well for what products and which product pages need more optimization.
 We tie content health and SEO together for actionable insights with immediate results.

-Cross-Retailer Analysis: We help suppliers understand how to improve across different e-commerce channels and retailers.
+Cross-Retailer Analysis: We help suppliers understand how to improve across different eCommerce retailers and channels.
 Establishing this view ensures greater control over brand integrity, and informs on which channels are providing the best ROI.
 It’s unlikely that until our platform is deployed that a seller has adequate internal resources to monitor all products across dozens of sites daily.
-Overall: suppliers have improved leverage across the entire e-commerce business without investing in additional human capacity.
+Overall: suppliers have improved leverage across the entire eCommerce business without investing in additional human capacity.

 3M saw their business explode online by focusing on selection and presence.
 They then drove traffic to those products, constantly examining opportunities to leverage product presence and increase demand.
 Once many sellers (who follow this approach) see success on Amazon, other retailers expect them to repeat it.
 This sets up an environment where sellers need to be exceptionally nimble at a speed which was simply unheard of in the physical retail world.
 Amazon taught the retail world to become customer obsessed.
 Smart brands are following suit.